 Applicant – an individual or a family that has applied for admission to housing.

-Area of Operation - Jurisdiction of CCHA as described in state law and CCHA’s Articles of Incorporation – the city of .
+Area of Operation - Jurisdiction of HACC as described in state law and HACC’s Articles of Incorporation – the city of .

 Assets - Assets means “cash (including checking accounts), stocks, bonds, savings, equity in real property, or the cash value of life insurance policies.
 Assets do not include the value of personal property such as furniture, automobiles and household effects or the value of business assets.”
 See the definition of Net Family Assets, for assets used to compute annual income.
 24 CFR § 5.603